Horsetail stems close up.

 Herbicide Control:

-1. Cattail and Water Lily Control (Imox + surfactant) (for ponds or lakes) – liquids that are mixed and diluted with water and sprayed over the plants.
+1. Cattail and Water Lily Control (Imox + surfactant) (for ponds or lakes) – liquids that are mixed and diluted with water and sprayed on the exposed parts of the plants.

 2. Dibrox (for ponds or lakes) – liquid that is diluted with water and sprayed over the plants, fast acting.

 3. Liquid 2, 4-D (for ponds or lakes) – liquid that is diluted with water and sprayed over the plants.
-Most effective on treatment areas larger than a half-acre, this allows longer contact exposure time.
+Most effective on treatment areas larger than a half acre, this allows longer contact exposure time.
 This will give some control.

 Treatment Tips: